open-cogsci/osdoc/content/pages/download.md

 bash <(curl -L https://github.com/open-cogsci/OpenSesame/raw/refs/heads/4.1/linux-installer.sh) --install
 ```

 OpenSesame is developed and tested on Ubuntu 24.04.
-Your mileage may vary on other Linux distrubtions and other versions of Ubuntu.
+Your mileage may vary on other Linux distributions and other versions of Ubuntu.

 ## Advanced installation options